Skip to Content

 Step 3: Cut your bread into cubes, and place on a baking sheet.
 Dry roast the cubed bread in the oven for 10 – 15 minutes, until it starts to brown and crisp on the edges.

 Step 4: Once your bread is done roasting, add it to the skillet along with the vegetable stock.
-Stir well to combined the stuffing.
+Pour in a little at a time and stir, then repeat.

 Step 5: Transfer the stuffing to a large baking dish, then dot the top of the stuffing with vegan butter.